Michael Hiltzik: Career

 More recently, he began writing a column about business and economic issues in the US West Coast.

-In 1985, he shared a Gerald Loeb Award Honorable Mention for Large Newspapers for "Takeovers".
+In 1985, Hiltzik shared a Gerald Loeb Award Honorable Mention for Large Newspapers for "Takeovers".
 He won Silver Gavel award from the American Bar Association and the Overseas Press Club cited his reporting on East African issues.
 In 1996 he was a finalist for two Pulitzer Prizes for his reporting on health care issues in California and his reporting on a major entertainment merger between Disney and ABC.